matthiasdemuzere/w2w/JOSS/paper.md

 In a final step, some global attributes are adjusted in the resulting netcdf files:

 * NBUI_MAX is added as a global attribute, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
 This paramater can be used when compiling WRF, to optimize memory storage.
 * NUM_LAND_CAT is set to 41, to reflect the addition of 10 (or 11) built LCZ classes.
-This is not only done for the highest resolution domain file, but also for **all of its parent domain files**.
+This is not only done for the highest resolution domain file (e.g. d04), but also for **all of its parent domain files (e.g. d01, d02, d03)**.
 As such, make sure these files are also available in the input data directory.

 Resulting output: **geo_em.d0X_LCZ_params.nc**

 # Integration in WRF's preprocessing
-**@ ANDREA**: Can you write a small text where this tool sits within WRF's typical workflow?
-Thereby indicating:
+**@ ANDREA**: Can you write a small text to describe 1) where this tool sits within WRF's typical workflow and 2) what needs to be done afterwards?
+E.g.:

 * what a user needs to do after running the tool (eg. renaming netcdf outputs, what WRF tools to launch etc ...)
 * indicate what namelist settings are required?